Retieun/Retieun/README.md

 Mathematics PhD from at Syracuse University specializing in Commutative Algebra and Homological Algebra.
 Passionate about solving complex problems through data-driven approaches and mathematical modeling.
 I am currecntly a post-doc researcher in Syracuse University

 ## 🔭 Current Work
-Research: Studying the Auslander–Reiten Conjecture, with a focus on homological algebra and related algebraic structures.
+-Research: Studying the Auslander–Reiten Conjecture, with a focus on homological algebra and related algebraic structures.

-AI Development: Building and training an AI agent specialized in homological algebra (with plans to expand its scope to broader areas of mathematics).
+-AI Development: Building and training an AI agent specialized in homological algebra (with plans to expand its scope to broader areas of mathematics).

-Learning: Exploring quantum cryptography and its deep connections with algebraic geometry.
+-Learning: Exploring quantum cryptography and its deep connections with algebraic geometry.

-Career: Actively seeking academic and industry opportunities where I can apply my mathematical expertise, algorithmic thinking, and research background.
+-Career: Actively seeking academic and industry opportunities where I can apply my mathematical expertise, algorithmic thinking, and research background.

 ## 🧠 Research Interests